mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 app should use.
 Stay tuned.

-# Step 3 - Describe the domain logic
+# Step 3 - Define the domain logic

 Since we have a static API with no client or user authorization or authentication, we don't have to start with this.
-Instead, we can describe how we want the app to fetch movies.
+Instead, we can describe how to fetch movies.

 Add a `Services` sub folder to `Domain` and add this file: